-Shares of common stock available for distribution by our Compensation Committee under the Stock Incentive Plan may also be issued pursuant to our leveraged stock option ("LSO") program.
-LSOs granted under the Stock Incentive Plan may be either ISOs or NSOs.
-The LSOs may be exercisable no earlier than three nor more than five years from the date of grant.
+Shares of Common Stock available for distribution by our Compensation Committee under the Incentive Plan may also be issued pursuant to our leveraged stock option ("LSO") program.
+LSOs granted under the Incentive Plan may be either ISOs or NSOs.
+The LSOs may be exercisable no earlier than three nor more than ten years from the date of grant.
 The exercise price of LSOs shall be the product of 90% of fair market value on the date of grant, multiplied by the sum (taken to the 5th power) of (a) 1, plus (b) the Estimated Annual Growth Rate, but in no event may the exercise price be less than fair market value on the date of grant.
-The Estimated Annual Growth Rate is intended to represent an annual percentage stock appreciation and equals the average daily closing 10 year U.S. Treasury note yield rate for the month of April immediately preceding the relevant plan year, plus 2%.
+The Estimated Annual Growth Rate is intended to represent an annual percentage stock appreciation at least in the amount of our cost of capital (with due consideration for dividends paid, risk and illiquidity) and equals the average daily closing 10 year U.S. Treasury note yield rate for the month of April immediately preceding the relevant plan year, plus 2%.
+The maximum number of LSOs that may be granted to all senior executives for any plan year is 40,000.
+If the total bonus payout under our Economic Value Added program produces more than 40,000 leveraged stock options in any plan year, then the leveraged stock options granted for that year will be reduced pro-rata based on proportionate total bonus payouts under the EVA Bonus Plan.
+The amount of any such reduction shall be carried forward to subsequent years and awarded in leveraged stock options to the extent the annual limitation is not exceeded in future years.

-- 2. Stock Appreciation Rights.
-Our Compensation Committee may also award stock appreciation rights ("SARs") under the plan.
-SARs may be granted in conjunction with all or part of any stock option, will be exercisable only at such times as and to the extent the underlying stock option is exercisable and upon exercise is paid in cash, common stock or a combination thereof, at the discretion of our Compensation Committee, in a per share amount equal to the excess of the fair market value of the common stock on the exercise date over the related exercise price. - 3.
-Restricted Stock.
-Restricted stock may be granted contingent upon the attainment of specified performance goals or such other factors as our Compensation Committee may determine and, during the period of restriction, the holder of restricted stock may not sell, transfer, pledge or assign the restricted stock.
-In general, except for an award of restricted stock in lieu of cash compensation, the period of restriction for any grant of restricted stock will be based on the recipient's continued status as a service provider to STRATTEC and will not be less than three years.
+2. Stock Appreciation Rights.
+Our Compensation Committee may also award stock appreciation rights ("SARs") under the Incentive Plan.
+SARs may be granted in conjunction with all or part of any stock option, will be exercisable only at such times as and to the extent the underlying stock option is exercisable and upon exercise is paid in cash, shares of Common Stock or a combination thereof, at the discretion of our Compensation Committee, in a per share amount equal to the excess of the fair market value of our Common Stock on the exercise date over the related exercise price.

+3. Restricted Stock.
+Restricted stock may be granted under the Incentive Plan contingent upon the attainment of specified performance goals or such other factors as our Compensation Committee may determine and, during the period of restriction, the holder of restricted stock may not sell, transfer, pledge or assign the shares of restricted stock.
+In general, except for an award of shares of restricted stock in lieu of cash compensation, the period of restriction for any grant of restricted stock will be based on the recipient's continued status as a service provider to STRATTEC and will not be less than three years.
 Restricted stock may vest immediately or in installments over time following the minimum period of restriction, as determined by our Compensation Committee.
-The maximum number of shares of restricted stock that may be granted to all recipients in any year is 20,000 shares and the maximum number of shares of restricted stock that may be granted to any one individual in any year is 20% of the total number of shares of restricted stock granted in that year.
+The maximum number of shares of restricted stock that may be granted to all recipients in any year is currently 25,000 shares (we are proposing increasing this amount to 40,000 shares each year) and the maximum number of shares of restricted stock that may be granted to any one individual in any year is 20% of the total number of shares of restricted stock granted in that year.